VishaalVageshwari/COMP9417_MoA_Prediction/README.md

 ### Upload notebook

-Create a notebook for the competition and upload the relevant notebook from the notebooks directory (tabnet_current_best.ipynb is the main model).
+Create a notebook for the competition and upload the relevant notebook from the notebooks directory (tabnet_and_simple.ipynb has both models).
 The competition requires that the notebook be run offline but there are certain non-standard libaries that are required.
 Add the following two libraries to the kaggle input:

 1. https://www.kaggle.com/yasufuminakama/iterative-stratification